-For the year ended November 30, 2021, the Corporation recorded a bad debts expense recovery of \$957 against trade receivable in selling, general and administrative expenses in the consolidated statements of earnings (2020 - bad debts expense of \$368).
+For the year ended November 30, 2022, the Corporation recorded a bad debts expense recovery of \$504 against trade receivables in selling, general and administrative expenses in the consolidated statements of earnings (2021 - bad debts recovery of \$957).
 The Corporation considers that there has been a significant increase in credit risk when contractual payments are more than 120 days past due.
 The Corporation considers a receivable to be in default when contractual payments are 180 days past due.
 However, in certain cases, the Corporation may also consider a financial asset to be in default when internal or external information indicates that the Corporation is unlikely to receive the outstanding contractual amounts in full before taking into account any credit enhancements held by the Corporation.